 The journey out of your dark places is not something you can do alone.
 And as moving around in the dark is bound to have some stumbles, so too will your journey of recovery and healing.
 Therapy can be a safe place for you to explore your emotions and relationships, your hopes and dreams, and support you as you come back from the dark places into which you have strayed.

-Lee Atwood manages his private practice, Relevare Counselling, in Calgary, AB, and offers in-person and online services for mental health issues such as: sex/porn addiction, marriage and family issues, depression/anxiety, men’s issues, spirituality, and helping people on their journey of recovery and healing.
+Lee Atwood is a psychologist and manages his private practice, Relevare Counselling, in Calgary, AB.
+He offers in-person and online services for mental health issues such as: sex/porn addiction, couples counselling, job burnout, stress reduction, parenting, religious trauma, men’s issues, and helping people on their journey of recovery and healing.